stfc/PSyclone/doc/transformations.rst

     > python generator.py algspec.f90
     > python generator.py -oalg alg.f90 -opsy psy.f90 -api dynamo0.3 algspec.f90

-The generator.py script has an optional **-s** option which allows the user to specify a script file to modify the PSy layer as required.
+The generator.py script has an optional **-s** flag which allows the user to specify a script file to modify the PSy layer as required.
 Script files may be specified without a path.
 For
 example: